 Madrid Airport Transport Options

-Shuttle Bus and Private Transfers: A popular way of getting from Madrid airport to your city centre hotel is by arranging a transfer before travelling to Madrid.
+Private Transfers: A popular way of getting from Madrid airport to your city centre hotel is by pre-booking a private transfer from Madrid Airport.
 When booking you are given clear instructions as to where you must go to meet your vehicle and driver.
-Shuttledirect have a good reputation for providing good quality vehicles and very good rates.
-As well as booking transfers to Madrid city centre you can also arrange to have a private excursion from your hotel to any of the attractions surrounding Madrid such as Toledo, Segovia or El Escorial.
+Transfers are available to all city centre hotels as well as to popular tourist destinations near the capital such as Toledo, Segovia or El Escorial.

 Madrid Metro: Line 8 of the Metro links the airport with the centre of Madrid at Nuevos Ministerios in just 12 minutes.
 There are stops in both Terminal 2 and the ultra modern Terminal 4.
 The service operates between 6.05am and 2.00am with departures every 5 minutes.
 On arrival at Nuevos Ministerios there is a connection with over 50 other stations via lines 6 (circle), 8 (Nuevos Ministerio-Barajas) and 10 (Fuencarral-Puerta del Sur).